PlutusIt/PlutusDEX/README.md

 This repository will contain the source code that constitutes each component of Plutus Decentralized Exchange Network utilizing Ethereum.
 For more information see (https://plutus.it/) and the Plutus white paper, which will be released soon.
 ## PlutusDEX
-The main source code of the Plutus Decentralized Exchange Network (PlutusDEX) written in Solidity. https://solidity.readthedocs.org/en/latest/
+The main source code of the Plutus Decentralized Exchange Network (PlutusDEX) written in Solidity (https://solidity.readthedocs.org/en/latest/).
 Stores data associated with trades and regulates the trade of fiat currency for Bitcoin or Pluton.
 Matches Plutus Mobile App users to traders with the best price.
+For more information see https://dex.plutus.it.
 ## Plutons
 Tokens implemented on the Ethereum blockchain.
 Used to reward users for making purchases on the Plutus Mobile App.
 Uses the standardized Ethereum API and is based on the example: https://github.com/ethereum/dapp-bin/blob/master/standardized_contract_apis/currency.sol